Asthma: policy context

 Clinical guidelines for the management of asthma have been published jointly by the British Thoracic Society and the Scottish Intercollegiate Guidelines Network (SIGN) as SIGN 101.

-In March 2007, the then NHS Quality Improvement Scotland (now Health Improvement Scotland) published standards for asthma services for children and young people.
+In March 2007, the then NHS Quality Improvement Scotland (now Healthcare Improvement Scotland) published standards for asthma services for children and young people.
 A national overview of asthma services for children and young people was subsequently published in November 2008.
 NHS QIS also commissioned Asthma UK Scotland to review patient experience from the perspective of children and young people and the Asthma UK/QIS report from this review was published in November 2008.

-Asthma is included in the Quality and Outcomes Framework (QOF) of the new General Medical Services contract for primary care.
+Asthma is included in the Quality and Outcomes Framework (QOF) of the General Medical Services contract for primary care.
 Further information about asthma data in the QOF is available in the primary care data page in this section and data from the QOF in Scotland are available from ISD's Quality and Outcomes Framework (QOF) web pages.